Emberwalker/Pulsar/README.md

 io.drakon.pulsar.internal.Repo
 ```

-This may leave some danging references for the logger, replace these as needed.
+This may leave some dangling references for the logger, replace these as needed.

 **Always change the package identifier when repackaging to avoid namespace clashes!**